FrivalszkyP/databases-for-postgresql/howto-upgrading.md

 ## Requirements for upgrading to PostgreSQL (v 13, 14, 15) from PostgreSQL (v10, 11, 12)
 {: #upgrading-reqs}

-- If you have `pg_repack` installed, you need to remove it before performing the upgrade.
+If you have `pg_repack` installed, you need to remove it before performing the upgrade.
 This can be done with a command like:

 ```sh
 DROP EXTENSION pg_repack;
 ```
 {: pre}

 After upgrading, reinstall `pg_repack`.
-This can be done with a command like:
+This can be done with the following command:

 ```sh
 CREATE EXTENSION pg_repack;
 ```
 {: pre}

+If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
+This can be done by running the following against a database with PostGIS installed.
+{: note}

 ```sh
 SELECT * FROM update_to_postgis_33();
 ```
 {: pre}

-If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
-This can be done by running the following against a database with PostGIS installed.
-{: note}

 ## Upgrading from a Read-only Replica
 {: #upgrading-replica}